ifeanyiih/alx-low_level_programming/0x0A-argc_argv/README.md

 - **2-args.c**: a program that prints all arguments it receives
 - **3-mul.c**: a program that multiplies two numbers
 - **4-add.c**: a program that adds positive numbers
+- **100-change.c**: a program that prints the minimum number of coins to make change fro an amount of money